 If you take a dividend from your own company, you will also have to file a DWT return.
 So, don’t forget that this income needs to be on your return.
 Revenue are looking to introduce real-time reporting into this area.
 Currently, the rate of DWT is 25% and with real-time reporting, they will know what tax rate you pay.
 If you pay at 40% then the plan is that they will deduct DWT at that rate.
 This has gone on the back burner but will resurface when Covid-19 is over.

 The above is to give you an example of the types of information that Revenue have.
 It is not to frighten you.
 I only want to give you some understanding of what information they have about you.
 Their systems are as one with all government departments, so they have a pretty good idea of your income.
 If your business is in a limited company, there is no reason you should be doing anything silly.
 After all the company tax rate on trading income is 12.5% so why would you bother.
 If you are paying tax at the higher rate and not declaring or under-declaring income, pay what you owe when you owe it.
 If you end up paying tax, interest and penalties, you will end up paying a lot more.

 Ps The main in the pic is Niall Cody the Chairman of the Revenue Commissioners and brother of Brian!

-If you don't want to be like Homer, contact Deirdre on 051396703.
-She will point you in the right direction or contact us and tell us about how we can help you.
+If you don’t want to be like Homer, contact Deirdre on 051396703.
+She will point you in the right direction or start here and tell us how we can help you.